LinusU/flutter_web_auth/flutter_web_auth_2/README.md

 ## Setup

-Setup works as for any Flutter plugin, expect the Android and Web caveats outlined below:
+Setup is the same as for any Flutter plugin, with the following caveats:

 ### Android